takenet/messaginghub-docs/docs/en/sdks/csharp/message-types.md

 **BLiP Messaging Hub** define message types (**cannonical types**) that are automatically parsed to the best available representation on each channel.
 For more details check the *Concepts > Messages* section of documentation.

-For see how to use each **BLiP Messaging Hub** message type check the [Message Types](https://github.com/takenet/messaginghub-client-csharp/tree/master/src/Samples/MessageTypes) chatbot.

 ### Text Message (PlainText)

 Simple text messages are supported for any channel.
 However, each channel can have restrictions as for sample the message length.